Skip to content

 Hannah’s #HGreality

-Five miscarriages were behind us as we sat waiting breathlessly to hear our reproductive endocrinologist talk about the odds of our latest set of pink lines.
+Five miscarriages were behind us as we sat waiting breathlessly to hear our reproductive endocrinologist (RE) talk about the odds of our latest set of pink lines.
 She looked my husband and me in the eye and said, “There’s a 90% chance this baby will make it.”
 We walked out of the RE clinic that morning with the staff cheering us on.
 My husband and I couldn’t contain our joy.
 Little did we know that the battle ahead would be as terrifying and life-threatening as the one behind us.

 By 10 weeks, I was vomiting a hundred times a day and was completely bedridden as my already normally low body weight shrunk by 12%.
 Somehow, I still believed this was normal and didn’t seek help.
 It wasn’t until I started vomiting blood and hadn’t been able to retain fluids for over 50 hours that it became clear; I was on death row if something didn’t change.